Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 - for Decorator, *all* classes handle the request

-#### When to use

-Use Decorator when you need to change the behavior of objects without changing the class they are created from or the components that use them.

-Another use case: when you must use several existing classes or structs which lack some desired functionality and that cannot be subclassed.
-Building a new target interface by wrapping these classes with Decorator can be a very clean solution.

-__*Do not use*__ the Decorator pattern when you are able to change the class that creates the objects you want to modify.
-It is usually simpler and easier to modify the class directly.

 #### Decorator in iOS

 Decorator is a pattern for __*object composition,*__ which is something that you are encouraged to do in your own code.